levp/wrapper-webpack-plugin/README.md

 #### Webpack version compatibility

-As of version 1.0.0 of this plugin it now works with all versions of webpack, including version 1, 2, and 3.
+Works with *all* current versions of webpack, including 1, 2, and 3.

 ## Usage